townmath/cisp400-reader/docs/_sources/glossary.rst.txt

       A reference that is allowed to refer to an rvalue.
       That is, a temporary object or an rvalue not associated with any object.

+   scanner
+      :to-term: compiler :label: part of
+      :to-term: lexical analysis :label: responsible for

+      The part of a :term:`compiler` that is responsible for doing :term:`lexical analysis`.

    scope
       A region of the program where a defined variable, definition, or function exists.
       Beyond that point the variable can not be accessed.

+   search key
+      A field or part of a record that is used to represent the record when searching.
+For example, in a database of customer records, we might want to search by name.
+      In this case the name field is used as the search key.

+   search lower bound
+      The problem of searching in an array has provable lower bounds for specific variations of the problem.
+      For an unsorted array, it is :math:`\Omega(n)` :term:`comparisons <comparison>` in the :term:`worst case`,
+      typically proved using an :term:`adversary argument`.
+      For a sorted array, it is :math:`\Omega(\log n)` in the worst case, typically proved using an argument similar to the :term:`sorting lower bound` proof.
+      However, it is possible to search a sorted array in the average case in :math:`O(\log \log n)` time.

+   search problem
+      Given a particular key value :math:`K`, the search problem is to locate a :term:`record` :math:`(k_j, I_j)` in some collection of records **L** such that :math:`k_j = K` (if one exists).
+      :term:`Searching <searching>` is a systematic method for locating the record (or records) with key value :math:`k_j = K`.

+   search tree
+      :to-term: Binary Search Tree :label: example
+      :to-term: search trie :label: example

+      A :term:`tree` data structure that makes search by :term:`key` value more efficient.
+      A type of :term:`container`, it is common to implement an :term:`index <indexing>` using a search tree.
+      A good search tree implementation will guarantee that insertion, deletion, and search operations are all :math:`\Theta(\log n)`.

+   search trie
+      :to-term: alphabet trie :label: example
+      :to-term: binary trie :label: example

+      Any :term:`search tree` that is a :term:`trie`.

+   searching
+      Given a :term:`search key` :math:`K` and some collection of records **L**, searching is a systematic method for locating the record (or records) in **L** with key value :math:`k_j = K`.

    secondary clustering
       In :term:`hashing`, the tendency in certain